shouldigooutnow/shouldigooutnow/src/components/pages/methodology/content.md

 The model does **not** assume that some people stay home to self-isolate and are therefore not in the general population.

+Each activity assumes those people are a random sample from the population, some activities, e.g. going to an Office, might repeatively expose you to the same people.

 #### Methodology

 To calculate probability someone present during an activity has covid we use the Binomial probability mass function as follows: